What is Jail like?

-You are called out one more time before seeing a judge to complete a pre-court interview.
-You will answer some questions asked by a court employee, such as where you were born, where you live, where you went to high school, if you are employed, what your expense are, etc. The judge uses this information when making decisions about your bond.
+You are called out one more time before seeing a judge.
+During this process, you are asked to complete a pre-court interview.
+You will answer some questions asked by a court employee, such as where you were born, where you live, where you went to high school, if you are employed, what your expenses are, etc. The judge uses this information when making decisions about your bond.
 You will complete this rather quickly and wait for an officer to unlock the door and walk you back to a holding tank.

-When your name is finally called for court, you will be ushered into a court room.
+When your name is called for court, you are ushered into a courtroom.
 Men are instructed to sit in the back rows, women in the front.
 Be respectful.
-This is a real court room, with a real judge, even though it looks a bit different.
+This is a real courtroom, with a real judge, even though it looks a bit different.
 The judge will call your name, ask you some questions and decide whether you are bondable.
 If so, the judge will give you an amount.
 You will have an opportunity to ask questions.
 If you have any, ask.
 You will not have another opportunity.

 After court, the officers escort you to another holding tank.
-If you are released, you have another 4-8 hours of waiting in a holding tank before you are released from the jail.
-If you have a bond or are nonbondable you move on to the next step in the process.
+If you are released, you have another 4-8 hours of waiting in a holding tank before being released from jail.
+If you are assigned a bond, or you are being held without a bond, (nonbondable) you move on to the next step in the process.

 What Happens After You See A Judge (Go To Court)

 During court, the judge will make one of the following three decisions regarding each inmate that goes before him:

 - This is referred to as being ‘O.R.ed.’